adityagaidhane121/flask-redis-docker-app/README.md

 Workflow Automation: The entire environment—including networking and volume mounting—is automated through a single docker-compose up --build command.
 5. Version Control & Repository Hygiene
 Git Management: I utilized a .gitignore to maintain a clean workspace, specifically excluding Python artifacts (__pycache__) and runtime system files (like the gunicorn.ctl socket
+.
+Handling Runtime Artifacts (gunicorn.ctl)
+The Issue: While attempting to push the project to GitHub, I encountered a fatal error: error: open("gunicorn.ctl"): Function not implemented.
+This was caused by Gunicorn creating a Unix domain socket file within the working directory.

+The Insight: Git is designed to track source code, not active system sockets or runtime artifacts.

+The Resolution: I implemented a robust .gitignore strategy to exclude gunicorn.ctl, __pycache__, and other ephemeral files.
+This ensured a clean repository and prevented environment-specific system files from interfering with version control.

+2. Startup Race Conditions (Service Dependencies)
+The Issue: In a distributed environment, the Web container often starts faster than the Redis database container, leading to immediate connection failures.

+The Resolution: Instead of relying solely on Docker Compose's depends_on, I implemented a Python-level retry loop with exponential backoff.
+This makes the application "self-healing," as it gracefully waits for the database to be healthy before attempting to serve traffic.

+3. Environment Parity (Windows vs. Linux)
+The Issue: Moving between Git Bash (Windows) and the Linux-based Docker containers often causes line-ending issues (LF vs. CRLF).

+The Resolution: I configured Git to handle line-ending conversions automatically, ensuring that scripts remain executable inside the Linux container regardless of the host OS.